codedx/doc-md/README.md

-Doc-MD
+Doc MD
 ======

-Doc-MD is a grunt.js plugin designed to take multiple help or guide files, written in markdown, and compile them into a single html help document, complete with a Table of Contents that links the sections of the document.
+Doc MD is a grunt.js plugin designed to take multiple help or guide files, written in markdown, and compile them into a single html help document, complete with a Table of Contents that links the sections of the document.
 While it would certainly be possible to build a single markdown document, as systems grow in complexity (and their documentation grows along with them), it's often easier to maintain up to date documentation if it's broken up by section.
 However, no one likes clicking through multiple pages of user guides (especially if a page only has a couple paragraphs).
-Doc-MD solves that problem.
+Doc MD solves that problem.

 Installation
 ------------